natalie-frank/natalie-frank.github.io/_pages/publications.md

 Consider the one-per-cite frog model on a $d$-ary tree with drift towards the root.
 We show that for any $d$, the frog model is recurrent with drift larger than or equal to $0.4155$.

 <h1>Expository Notes<h1>

 **On the Rademacher Complexity of Linear Hypothesis Sets**, Authors: Pranjal Awasthi, Natalie Frank, Mehryar Mohri.
 2020.&#13;&#10;
 We give upper and lower bounds on the empirical Rademacher complexity of the linear hypothesis classes with weight factors bounded in $\ell_p$ norm.
-We show that our bounds improve upon existing bounds, which were known only for $1\leq p \geq 2$.
+We show that our bounds improve upon existing bounds, which were known only for $1\leq p \leq 2$.